openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 ### System requirements

-Below you will find all supported operating systems and required Python\* versions.
+Below you can find all the supported operating systems and the required Python versions.

 |Operating Systems (64 bit)                        | [Python\* Version](https://www.python.org/downloads/) (64 bit)                 |
 |--------------------------------------------------|--------------------------------------------------------------------------------|